 – It’s also important to note that you will buy and own the following appliances, not under a rent or leasing term

 2. Once you meet the eligibility criteria, you must book a pre-retrofit evaluation by one of the approved EnerGuide advisors within your area.
 You can find them by clicking the link here.

-3. After your post-retrofit evaluation, you can submit additional documents via online or through mail.
+3. After your pre-retrofit evaluation, you can submit additional documents via online or through mail.
 Your energy advisor should be giving you some recommendations and you can decide which one fits within your budget and other home renovation plans.

 4. You must complete at least one post-retrofit evaluation in order to be eligible for the grants.
 After the installation of your new energy-efficient appliance within your home, your EnerGuide advisor will tell you some after care instructions with your new appliance.